JohnIncog/example-atlassian-oauth-create-issue/README.md

 Next up we need to make some changes to the config to point to your Jira instance, specifically these three lines:

-	$oauth = new Lemon\OAuth('http://localhost:8181/');
-	$oauth->setPrivateKey('/Users/stan/Sites/ssl/myrsakey.pem')
-	      ->setConsumerKey('1234567890')
+define('ATLASSIAN_DOMAIN', '');
+define('ATLASSIAN_CONSUMER_KEY', '');
+define('ATLASSIAN_PRIVATE_KEY', ''); //Absoulte Path

 In the first line you'll want to change this to your Jira install.
+In the secondline you'll want to put whatever you labeled as your *"consumer key"*.
-In the second line you'll want to change this to the path of your private key In the third line you'll want to put whatever you labeled as your *"consumer key"*.
+In the third line you'll want to change this to the path of your private key

 Once you've completed these changes point your web browser to the 'web' folder and click to authenticate with Jira.